blazium-engine/blazium-docs/tutorials/animation/animation_tree.rst

 When working with 3D animations, a popular technique is for animators to use the root skeleton bone to give motion to the rest of the skeleton.
 This allows animating characters in a way where steps actually match the floor below.
 It also allows precise interaction with objects during cinematics.

-When playing back the animation in Godot, it is possible to select this bone as the *root motion track*.
+When playing back the animation in Blazium, it is possible to select this bone as the *root motion track*.
 Doing so will cancel the bone transformation visually (the animation will stay in place).

 .. image:: img/animtree14.png